Girlcode92/Project_2/README.md

 - We used SQL in PostgreSQL to create the table.
 - Finally, we commited our changes and closed the session.

+### Topic Chosen

+- Given the timeframe and project requirements, we decided these data sets had the potential to meet the ETL requirements for this project.

 ## API Call Limitations

 - The API call has a limitation of the number of records that can be extracted, therefore we only used this data as a way to illustrate for the purposes of this class how to combine two datasets together.